Spunc595/Luna-Chess-Engine/README.md

 ## Getting Started
 To build the engine from source, you will need the Rust toolchain installed.

+Luna is developed by Daniele Marpino, with special thanks to my son Alessandro Marpino for his invaluable help in stress-testing and refining the engine.

 ```bash
 # Clone the repository
 git clone [https://github.com/Spunc595/Luna-Chess-Engine.git](https://github.com/Spunc595/luna-engine.git)